Kalimpong Ex-Army Man Tricked Into Joining the Russian Army

 The Russia-Ukraine conflict has made matters worse.
 Reports suggest that vulnerable communities across South Asia, including Nepali and Indian Gorkhas, are being targeted by illegal agents.
 Once they arrive in Russia, migrants often lose their passports, are forced to sign documents in unfamiliar languages, and are compelled to undergo military training.

-Human Trafficking Angle
+Link to Human Trafficking Networks

 Many experts believe this case is not just about a job scam, but also about human trafficking under the guise of foreign employment.
 International syndicates may be exploiting the economic hardships of rural families.
 Tamang’s case highlights the urgent need for stronger government action against fraudulent agents operating in India.